una/personal-goals/happy-moments/happy-moments.md

 09/07/2015
 ---
 I'm about to take off to fly to London for the almost-month-long journey through Europe for a few conferences and other things.
 I'M SO EXCITED!
 I've been looking forward to this for so long!

+09/08/2015
+---
+Today was absolutely *lovely*!
+I arrived in London and hung out with Alice and her friends for lunch and dinner, going to the National Portrait Gallery in between.

+09/09/2015
+---
+I ended today coworking at Made by Many in London and stayed for their supper club.
+The food was great, and everyone I met was amazingly nice and welcoming.